-Name Range Default Description U< force status to NormalStartTripBlocked Normal Force the status of the function.
+Name Range Default Description U< LN mode On Blocked Test Test/Blocked Off On Set mode of UV block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
+U< force status to NormalStartTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.